felipeferri/ScreenSizesSimulator/README.md

 Running the same app on different simulators can take too long, and having several devices is inviable for many of us.
 That's why the Screen Sizes Simulator can be a good idea for you.

-Screen Sizes Simulator is a storyboard template and a neat control painel that allow you to run your app on screens mimicking all current iPhone models sizes.
+Screen Sizes Simulator is a storyboard template and a neat control panel that allow you to run your app on screens mimicking all current iPhone models sizes.
 See below what I mean.
 All screenshots were obtained by running the Demo app included in this repo on the iPhone6 simulator.

 iPhone6 regular size             |  iPhone5 size on iPhone6
 :-------------------------:|:-------------------------: